onebeastchris/customplayerheads/README.md

 Small fabric mod to drop player heads upon player death that's compatible with bedrock players joined through geyser!

+Supported versions: 1.19.2-1.19.4 fabric

 Why a mod instead of a datapack?
 Mods, unlike datapacks, allow for custom skin files on playerheads which are necessary in the approach here to get bedrock player skins.
-Code is messy, since i have no clue what i'm doing!

 Requires FabricAPI!
 Floodgate on the backend is optional, but necessary if you're using a prefix other than ".".
 Because of https://bugs.mojang.com/browse/MC-174496, it is recommended to use a mod like https://modrinth.com/mod/headfix to keep Custom Head Names when breaking the head.